-- Noting that f = 0 at the center of the 2D FFT image, divide it into several annular regions, and find the average noise power for each region.
+- Noting that f = 0 at the center of the 2D FFT image (after applying the MATLAB fftshift function), divide it into several annular regions, and find the average noise power for each region.
 This procedure has been used for the Imatest Spilled Coins/Dead Leaves calculations since 2013, and has been tested thoroughly. - Because this procedure does not maintain the invariance in energy between the spatial and frequency domains implied by Parseval's theorem, NPS(f) is normalized so that the one-dimensional integrals in frequency and spatial domain are equal.